sonishsivarajkumar/PyCTAKES/docs/user-guide/pipeline.md

 # Pipeline Overview

-PyTAKES uses a pipeline-based architecture where clinical text flows through a series of annotators, each adding specific types of annotations.
+PyCTAKES uses a pipeline-based architecture where clinical text flows through a series of annotators, each adding specific types of annotations.

 ## Pipeline Architecture